-Europe & The World - From Colonialism to the EU
+Europe & The World - History of International Relations

 The course tries to give an answer to these questions by analyzing the history of Europe’s international involvement.
-We will start with the Age of Imperialism and go on chronologically.
-Major parts concern the First and Second World War, warfare that devastated the whole continent, with Germany always at the heart of the conflict.
+We will start with the July Crisis 1914 and go on chronologically.
+Major parts concern the two World Wars, warfare that devastated the whole continent, with Germany always at the heart of the conflict.
 Then, we examine the process of decolonization, which the colonial powers resisted as long as they could, by sometimes peaceful, but more often violent means.

 The Suez Crisis, eventually, came as a turning point.
 In times of the Cold War, it revealed to Great Britain and France that their precarious international position was irrevocable and forced them to adopt new strategies.
 Regional integration (or close bilateral cooperation) was one of them, a special transatlantic partnership another, and the acquisition of the atomic bomb a third.
 Last but not least, they both tried to retain considerable influence over their former colonies, in political as well as in economic matters.

 All in all, this is an international history of the 20th Century from a strictly European, or to be more precise, a Western European point of view, as very strong emphasis will be laid on the three main European powers: Great Britain, France and Germany.
 In cursory overviews as well as in particular case studies it will be made clear that Europe’s role in the world was not always beneficial, far from it.

 Political history will be at the center of this class.
 Yet, over the course of the 20th century, economic and legal aspects did become more and more important, not to mention the growing impact of various ideological worldviews and cultural perceptions.
 Consequently, all these issues have to be addressed simultaneously.